Ms-Bubbles/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Exchanging missing values and creating a new data set with the missing values excganged:
+Exchanging missing values with the averaged values for appropriate intervals and creating a new data set with the missing values exchanged:

 ```r